osgee/c9ssh/README.md

     $ cd ~
     $ git clone https://github.com/osgee/c9ssh.git
     $ cd c9ssh

+on ubuntu

+    $ sudo sh deploy_ubuntu.sh

+on centos

-    $ sudo sh deploy.sh
+    $ sudo sh deploy_ubuntu.sh

 ## preview

 ###### I come across a idea that if I can remote control the c9 workspace on my laptop.
-Through several trials, I find a solution to it by using a Dynamic Domain Name Resolving and Port Mapping software called Nat123 to jump over the Google Firewall.
+Through several trials, I find a solution to it by using a Dynamic Domain Name Resolving and Port Mapping software called Nat123 to jump over the Google Cloud.
 The main idea is show as follow:

 ### step1: